Search our Site:

 a ThinkWater.ca poster In December 2003, The United Nations General Assembly proclaimed the decade 2005-2015 International Decade for Action 'Water for Life'.
 This recommendation, designed to begin on March 22, 2005, calls for a greater focus on water, greater participation of women in water-related development efforts, and coordinated action to deal with the world's ever-growing water crisis.
 A key objective is the implementation of Chapter 18 of Agenda 21.

-Visit the UN Water For Life Decade website
+Visit UN Water For Life Decade website

 Water as a Human Right?